How Internet of Things Making Buildings Smarter?

 System unlocks the doors for evacuation and security camera provides necessary information with fire view to emergency personnel.

-Smart buildings encourage economic and environmental benefits by offering apt solution to core concerns.
+Smart buildings encourage economic and environmental benefits by offering an apt solution to core concerns.

 According to Gartner research, Internet of Things will grow to 26 billion units installed in 2020 representing an almost 30-fold increase from 0.9 billion in 2009,